skylinerw/guides/java/advancements.md

 ### 5. `nbt`

 The `nbt` string compares the raw NBT input to the entity's NBT data.
 This raw data starts within the root of the entity format and must be surrounded by curly brackets.
+If the entity being checked is a player, the `SelectedItem` compound (containing the player's mainhand item) will be appended to the player's NBT before comparing to the provided input.
 The following checks if the entity has a specific tag within its `Tags` list.

 ```json
 "entity_object": {